cs1302uga/cs1302-exercises/misc/Windows10.md

    MobaXterm Website: https://mobaxterm.mobatek.net/download-home-edition.html

-## Make sure Backspace Works Correctly
+## Setup Backspace (Required)

-MobaXterm often times modifies the backspace key to send `C-h` instead of the backspace key.
+MobaXterm often modifies the backspace key to send `C-h` instead of the backspace key.
 This can obviously cause problems if you're used to using the backspace key.
 To fix this issue, follow these steps: